All On 4 vs. All On 6 Dental Implants: Which Implant is Right for You?

 Choosing between All on 4 and All On 6

-Patients without any teeth typically get All On 4 dental implants in Beverly Hills, and those who have teeth or tooth roots remaining are better candidates for All On 6 implants.
+Depending on how many teeth and root you have left will dictate what type of All-on solution is right for you.
+Typically patients that are missing most of their top of bottom teeth get All On 4 dental implants , and those who have the right teeth or tooth roots remaining are better candidates for All On 6 implants.

 But, the decision is more complicated than just how many teeth you have left.
-For example, an All On 6 method requires more bone and more bone strength than an All-on-4, but six implants better distribute the pressure between points when the jawbone is lacking in density or quantity so it’s always a good idea to schedule a consultation with your dentist.
+For example, an All On 6 method requires more bone and more bone strength than an All-on-4, but six implants better distribute the pressure between points when the jawbone is lacking in density or quantity so it’s always a good idea to schedule a consultation with a top cosmetic dentist to be sure you are getting the right preparation.

-Your dentist will take photos, x-rays, and impressions to determine the best placement solution.
+Your dentist will take photos, x-rays, and impressions to determine the best placement.
 Among other factors, the dentist will measure bone density and quality, as well as the shape and protrusion of your sinus cavity to ensure the titanium rods will fit properly.
+After these steps have been completed you can move on to the procedure.

 After a thorough examination, a review of your current health status, and looking through x-ray, and complete dental records, your dentist will make a recommendation and which preparation is right for you.
 Next, implants that will fit your jawbone and a temporary bridge will be ordered so they can be placed on the day of your surgery.